yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

  **NOTE: This equation use estimated value function**

 4) That optimization uses estimated value function which is linear function, this problem is easily solved via linear programming.
 So we can get a new setting og the α.
 Hence we can get a new reward function.

+**NOTE: Reward function is linear function and value function is estimated by using reward function.
+The objective function of final optimization is linear function form.
+So it is linear programming.**

+___
+** Algorithm for solving Linear programming

+___

 # Reference
 * Algorithms for Inverse Reinforcement Learning: http://ai.stanford.edu/~ang/papers/icml00-irl.pdf